troyxmccall/alfred-spotify-mini-player/_posts/articles/2014-12-23-related-artists.md

 date: 2014-12-23T11:39:03-04:00
 modified:
 categories: articles
-excerpt: "Get the list of related artists."
+excerpt: "Get the list of related artists for any artist."
 image:
   teaser: teaser-related-artists.jpg
   feature: